 Falan Johnson provides therapy for children, adolescents, and young adults ages 7-25.
 She earned her master's degree in Social Work from the University of North Dakota and is certified in Eye Movement Desensitization and Reprocessing.
 Falan specializes in anxiety, depression, ADHD, trauma, stress, self-esteem, and anger.
 Aside from being a therapist, she is a friend, partner, dog mom, athlete, outdoor lover, and a continuous learner.
 Falan provides telehealth and in-person services at Dakota Family Services.
 Call 1-800-201-6495 to make an appointment.

-Featuring Falan Johnson, Therapist, Dakota Family Services
+Featuring Falan Johnson, LCSW, Dakota Family Services

 Host Tim Unsinn (00:00):